zhangdichn/site/docs/go-storage/operations/storager/create.md

 ## Behavior

-- `create` SHOULD NOT do any API call.
+- Create SHOULD NOT send any API call.
+- Create SHOULD accept ObjectMode pair as object mode.